mlaxmanvmani/Waveforms-for-nonspinning-IMRIs-on-eccentric-orbits./README.md

 where, $ei$ is some initial eccentricity defined in the DC modes computation of hereditary integrals (see Ref.
 [Ebersold et al](https://journals.aps.org/prd/pdf/10.1103/PhysRevD.100.084043])).

-Note that eccentrcity evolution expression in the supplemental material is given in the eccentricity expanded format whereas in the paper we followed the format of [Moore et al, 2016](https://journals.aps.org/prd/pdf/10.1103/PhysRevD.93.124061) for the leading order eccentricity expression.